artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

 What sort of discourse do we need?
 We need one that is written down, with knowledge, _in the soul_ of the listener.
 We need a discourse that can defend itself.
 I mean the living, breathing discourse of the man who knows, of which the written one can be fairly called an image.
 Unlike the writer, the dialectician chooses a proper soul and plants and sows within it discourse accompanied by knowledge—discourse capable of helping itself as well as the man who planted it, which is not barren but produces a seed from which more discourse grows in the character of others.
 Such discourse makes the seed forever immortal and renders the man who has it as happy as any human can be.

-<span class="sc">Dijon:</span> You’re right that the written word may not defend itself as well as the spoken, especially when read by someone who doesn’t love the truth.
-However, the written word is more able to grant immortality than the spoken.
+<span class="sc">Dijon:</span> You’re right that the written word can’t defend itself as well as the spoken, especially when read by someone who doesn’t love the truth.
+However, it can grant immortality.
 To demonstrate this, I’ll read a passage, written many centuries ago, by an Egyptian scribe:

 <blockquote>
 <p>As for those wise writers from the time after the gods, they who foretold what was to come, their names have become everlasting, even though they have departed this life and all their relatives are forgotten.</p>